-Join Jeanne Aarhus for an in-depth discussion in this video Basics of AccuSnap, part of Up and Running with Bentley MicroStation.
+Join Jeanne Aarhus for an in-depth discussion in this video Basics of AccuSnap, part of Learning Bentley MicroStation.

 - In this session, we are going to take a look at the basics of using AccuSnap.
 AccuSnap is the simplest method to snap to elements based on their geographic points.
 By default, AccuSnap is enabled, which provides a dynamic method for snapping to elements.
 A yellow X displays when a viable snap point has been located.
 Without the yellow X, you do not have a viable snap point.
 There are several access points for changing and defining the active snap mode.